Employment at ROW Adventures Family of Companies

 While we recognize that a new-to-ROW guide brings a lot of knowledge (that is why we hired him/her), we also know a new hire has a lot to learn about the way ROW operates.
 We take great effort and incur substantial cost to provide quality, comprehensive training to all our staff.
 The fee guides pay covers only a portion of what this extensive training actually costs.
 Importantly, the payment also demonstrates his or her commitment to the job agreement.
 With that said, we do not want this fee to become a bar to employment for qualified candidates.
 In such a case, please ask to discuss the matter.

 ROW is a Drug and Tobacco Free Workplace.
-Guides are in a fishbowl on our trips and we believe it is important for guides to model healthy lifestyle choices, especially around children.
-Our drug free policy is also an important part of our risk management practices.
-No employee may use federally illegal drugs or other controlled substances without a prescription at any time during the season.
-This includes marijuana.
-Random drug testing does occur and guides have been fired for non-compliance.
-Tobacco (including cigarettes and chewing tobacco) may not be used at any time on a ROW trip, ROW property or in a ROW vehicle.
+Guides are in a ‘fishbowl’ while on our trips and we believe it is important for guides to model healthy lifestyle choices, especially around children.
+Our drug-free policy is also an important part of our risk management practices.
+We have a company culture that does not include the use of drugs, which includes federally illegal drugs or controlled substances without a prescription.
+Should there be an incident, we do drug test for cause.
+Drugs (including Cannabis) as well as Tobacco (including cigarettes and chewing tobacco) may not be used at any time on a ROW trip, ROW property or in a ROW vehicle.
 A complete outline of our policy will be provided upon job offer.

 The health of our employees and guests is of utmost importance.
 Over the past two seasons in responding to the COVID-19 pandemic, we have put policies in place that respond to state regulations and policies, public health authority recommendations, and science-based findings.
 We have a series of policies and procedures in place to mitigate the risks posed by COVID-19 and our guests and staff sign a pledge to abide by them.
 Beginning in the 2022 summer season, we will require all staff (regardless of position) AND adult guests (on multi-day trips) to be fully vaccinated to work or participate in ROW Adventures trips.